Weimar Triangle: 2010s

-On 5 July 2011, France, Germany, and Poland signed an agreement in Brussels to put together a unit of 1,700 soldiers, called the Weimar Battlegroup, that will be ready to deploy in crisis zones starting in 2013.
-The EU business newsletter reports that Poland will command the group, providing the core combat troops and a mechanised battalion, Germany will provide logistical support, and France will contribute medical support.
-The operational command centre will be based in Mont Valerien, located in a Paris suburb.
+On 5 July 2011, France, Germany, and Poland signed an agreement in Brussels to put together a unit of 1,700 soldiers under Polish command, called the Weimar Battlegroup, that was to be ready to deploy in crisis zones starting in 2013.
+The operational command centre was to be based in Mont Valerien, located in a Paris suburb.

 Shortly after the referendum on the status of Crimea held on 16 March 2014, the chairpersons of the Weimar Triangle parliament's committees on foreign affairs – Elisabeth Guigou of France, Norbert Röttgen of Germany and Grzegorz Schetyna of Poland – visited Kyiv to express their countries’ firm support of the territorial integrity and the European integration of Ukraine.
 This was the first time that parliamentarians of the Weimar Triangle had ever made a joint trip to a third country.

 In April 2016, Poland's foreign minister Witold Waszczykowski told daily newspaper Gazeta Wyborcza that the Weimar Triangle had lost its relevance for his country.

 On 28 August 2016, representatives of the three countries vowed to "reinvigorate" the Weimar Triangle.
 German foreign minister Frank-Walter Steinmeier said the group would meet before the end of 2016, and French foreign minister Jean-Marc Ayrault said France would host a summit in November 2016.
 The stated reasoning for this reinvigoration were the decision of the United Kingdom to leave the European Union, as well as the ongoing European migrant crisis.

+2020s

-On 8 February 2022, the meeting between Presidents Emmanuel Macron, Andrzej Duda and Chancellor Olaf Scholz took place in Berlin to discuss security cooperation in the face of the ongoing Russo-Ukrainian crisis.
-This was the first such trilateral meeting between the three heads of states in many years and was seen as a step towards strengthening the Weimar Triangle format.
-At a joint press conference President Duda appealed for unity among European leaders saying that "We must show that we speak in one voice".
-The German Chancellor stressed that any violation of Ukraine's sovereignty and territorial integrity was "unacceptable" and would have "far-reaching consequences for Russia in political, economic and geo-strategic dimensions" while President Macron reinforced France's determination to use diplomatic efforts which he said were "the only path to end the conflict around Ukraine."
+On 8 February 2022, Presidents Emmanuel Macron, Andrzej Duda and Chancellor Olaf Scholz met in Berlin to discuss security cooperation in the face of the ongoing Russo-Ukrainian crisis.
+This was the first such trilateral meeting between the three heads of state or government in many years, and was seen as a step towards strengthening the Weimar Triangle format.
+At the meeting, Duda appealed for unity among European leaders saying that "We must show that we speak in one voice".
+Scholz stressed that any violation of Ukraine's sovereignty and territorial integrity was "unacceptable" and would have "far-reaching consequences for Russia in political, economic and geo-strategic dimensions" while President Macron reinforced France's determination to use diplomatic efforts which he said were "the only path to end the conflict around Ukraine."
+On 24 February the full-scale Russian invasion of Ukraine began.